 Working paper on the completeness, timeliness, and age of recovery plans for ESA-listed species.

-NOTE: This working paper is the precursor to our preprint on the recovery plan review.
+NOTE: This working paper accompanies our preprint on the recovery plan review.